reasons Ron still can’t fathom, The Detergents were always the next-to-last act to go on, which effectively made them

 producer, with Ain’t Misbehavin’ and another Tony-Award-winning play, Children of a Lesser God.

-parted ways after the first Cuff Links album.
-Ron was unable to record a second Cuff Links LP for Paul (Rupert Holmes would
+Vance and Ron parted ways after the first Cuff Links album.
+Ron was unable to record a second Cuff Links LP for Paul (Rupert

-later do so) since he, Ron, had just signed an exclusive with Don Kirshner pending release of his first solo album, Ron
+Holmes would later do so) since he, Ron, had just signed an exclusive with Don Kirshner pending release of his first solo

-went on to have a big hit as composer in 1974, with "Playground in My Mind," recorded by Clint Holmes; that’s Paul’s
+tunes.
+(Paul Vance went on to have a big hit as composer in 1974, with "Playground in My Mind," recorded by Clint Holmes;

-pre-Archies recordings are going for a pretty penny at online venues such as Gemm.com and eBay.
-Collectors pay as much as
+Ron’s pre-Archies recordings are going for a pretty penny at online venues such as eBay.
+Collectors have paid as

-$100 USD for one 45-rpm record by Ronnie Dante.
-Even The Archies’ final album, This is Love (which also happens
+much as $100 USD for one 45-rpm record by Ronnie Dante.
+Even The Archies’ final album, This is Love (which

-to be the only Archies LP produced by Ron), has sold for upwards of $50 USD as well, itself sometimes topping the hundred-dollar
+also happens to be the only Archies LP produced by Ron), has sold for upwards of $50 USD as well, itself sometimes topping

 Special thanks to Ron Dante